CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 ### Task 1: Install Windows Admin Center

+In this task, you will install Windows Admin Center on the SEA-SVR2 machine.
+This tool will allow you to manage Windows Server resources efficiently.
+You will download and install the latest version via PowerShell commands.

 1. On **SEA-SVR2**, select **Start**, and then select **Windows PowerShell**.
 1. In the **Windows PowerShell** console, enter the following command, and then press Enter to download the latest version of Windows Admin Center: